-Yes, you will be able to view pending cancellations in Agent Gateway.
+Yes, you can view pending cancellations in Agent Gateway.

-Will we be able to make policy changes in Agent Gateway instead of by email?
+Can we make policy changes in Agent Gateway instead of by email?

 Yes.
-Mortgagee changes and some coverage change options to amend coverage amounts, deductibles, additional insured are examples of the type of changes available online.
+Mortgagee changes and some coverage change options to amend coverage amounts, deductibles, additional insured are examples of the type of changes are available online.
 You can use the Change Policy button when viewing the policy summary screen in Agent Gateway.
-All other policy changes will be emailed to email@example.com.
+All other policy changes should be emailed to email@example.com.

 Does misspelling the named insured require a new application?